brodieG/vetr/README.md

 * What structure would be acceptable instead
 * The location of failure `levels((iris.fake[1:10, ])$Species)[3]`

 `vetr` does what it can to reduce the time from error to resolution.
-Notice that the location of failure is generated such that you can easily copy it in part or full to the R prompt for further examination.
+The location of failure is generated such that you can easily copy it in part or full to the R prompt for further examination.

-## Vetting Expressions

 You can combine templates with `&&` / `||`: